 HAR, short for HTTP Archive, is a format used for tracking information between a web browser and a website.
-A HAR file is primarily used for identifying 1) performance issues such as bottlenecks and slow load times and 2) page rendering problems.
+A HAR file is primarily used for identifying performance issues, such as bottlenecks and slow load times, and page rendering problems.
 The HAR file keeps track of each resource loaded by the browser along with timing information for each resource.

 HAR file information is stored in JSON format which means in order to visualize the information easier, tools such as the HAR Viewer can be used.
 Inside the HAR file, there will be several timing components.
 Based on Google's Network Performance article, the following outlines and explains each component that can exist in a HAR file generated from Google Chrome's developer tools.